perrette/iisd-cdstoolbox/README.md

 	python download.py --asset energy --location Welkenraedt --png-timeseries --png-region

-Additional controls are provided in configuration files:
+Single indicators can be downloaded via:

+	python download.py --indicator 2m_temperature --location Welkenraedt

+The choices available for `--indicator` , `--asset` and `--location` area defined in the following configuration files, respectively:

-- controls which indicators are available, how they are renamed and unit-adjusted: [indicators.yml](indicators.yml)
+- controls which indicators are available, how they are renamed and unit-adjusted: [indicators.yml](indicators.yml) (see [sub-section](#indicator-definition) below)
 - controls the indicator list in each asset class: [assets.yml](assets.yml)
 - controls the list of locations available: [locations.yml](locations.yml)